Solution to: Thoughtless Thief

 Total: 5 true, 3 false 4 true, 4 false 5 true, 3 false 5 true, 3 false 5 true, 3 false

-Because it was given that exactly four statements were true, the statements A1, A2, B3, and C1 must be false, and suspect B must be the offender.
+Since it was stated that exactly four statements are true, statements A1, A2, B3, and C1 must be false, which means that Suspect B must be the offender.

 Back to the puzzle